 King Condoles Indian PM On Jammu And Kashmir Attack

-Amman, April 24 (Petra) - - His Majesty King Abdullah II, in a phone call with Indian Prime Minister Narendra Modi on Thursday, expressed condolences over the victims of the recent armed attack in Jammu and Kashmir.

-His Majesty emphasised Jordan's rejection of violence in all its forms, and wished the injured a speedy recovery.

-Amman, April 24 (Petra) - - His Majesty King Abdullah II, in a phone call with Indian Prime Minister Narendra Modi on Thursday, expressed condolences over the victims of the recent armed attack in Jammu and Kashmir.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, in a phone call with Indian Prime Minister Narendra Modi on Thursday, expressed condolences over the victims of the recent armed attack in Jammu and Kashmir.

-His Majesty emphasised Jordan's rejection of violence in all its forms, and wished the injured a speedy recovery.
+His Majesty emphasised Jordan's rejection of violence in all its forms, and wished the injured a speedy recovery, according to a Royal Court statement.

 Legal Disclaimer: